Getting Started with Haskell

 - Hackage is fragile, but there are (unofficial) mirrors

-- Starting a project (with cabal-dev)
+- Starting a project (with cabal sandbox)

 - GHCi basics